ExodusMovement/fetchin/README.md

 // make a simple post request, same api as get with a body prop await post('https://foo', { body: { bar: 123 } });

-// content-type by default is 'application/json', body is stringified, to overwrite utilize opts await post('https://foo', {
+// Content-Type by default is 'application/json', body is stringified, to overwrite utilize opts await post('https://foo', {
   opts: { headers: { 'Content-Type': 'foo/bar' }, body: 'not json' }
 });